yash91989201/my-hashnode-blogs/clkcxpzp1000709l8ftcwg8vl.md

 If you don't use the update command, you won't refresh the cache, which would not provide you with information about the available package updates.

 ## **📍** Conclusion:

+In conclusion, managing services and packages in Linux is an essential skill for both regular users and system administrators.
+Understanding processes, daemons, and services, along with the use of systemd and systemctl, enables efficient control and management of background tasks.

+Additionally, mastering package management tools like APT and YUM simplifies the process of installing, updating, and removing software, ensuring an optimized Linux experience.